simonerom/iotex-docs/docs/developer/did/overview.md

 IoTeX DID has been integrated by [uniresolver.io](http://uniresolver.io) which is the industrial de facto that resolves DID to the corresponding document
 :::

-This document provides specification of how DID works within IoTeX Network.
+This section provides specification of how DID works within IoTeX Network.